 Norman F. Klick, Jr.

-One of Norman’s greatest professional and personal honors was to represent and advise victims of the Ft.
+One of Norman’s greatest lifetime honors was to represent and advise victims of the Ft.
 Hood terrorist shooting.
 He was involved in persuading the United States government to award the victims Purple Heart Medals.
-In appreciation for Norman’s efforts and assistance, these victims bestowed upon Norman a United States Flag which they flew over their base in Afghanistan, which Norman proudly displays in his office.
-“This Flag motivates me each and every day to never stop fighting for justice for my clients just like our service members do for you and me,” Norman states.
-Born and raised in Rochester, New York, Norman moved to North Carolina to earn his undergraduate degree from North Carolina State University where he was a “walk-on” member of the University's baseball program.
-He continued his studies at Wake Forest University School of Law, where he graduated cum laude and received numerous scholastic awards for academic achievement, graduating in the top ten of his class.
-He was also an active member of the nationally recognized Wake Forest National Trial Team and Wake Forest Law Review.
-Norman has won a myriad of awards in his career, including being named in North Carolina Super Lawyers, Best Lawyers in America, North Carolina Legal Elite, North Carolina Lawyers Weekly: Leaders in the Law, and 2007 Business Journal of the Greater Triad: 40 Leaders under 40.
-Outside of the office, he enjoys spending time with his wife, Ann Marie, and their four children, Landon, Ryan, Evan and Tyler.
-He attends Westover Church and enjoys golfing, coaching and mentoring.
+In appreciation for Norman’s efforts and assistance, these soldiers bestowed upon Norman a United States Flag that they flew over their base in Afghanistan.
+Norman proudly displays it in his office.
+“This Flag motivates me each and every day to never stop fighting for justice just like our service members do daily for you and me,” Norman states.

+Norman is the oldest son of his late parents, Norman and Judith Klick.
+Outside of the office he enjoys spending time with his wife, AnnMarie, and their four children, Landon, Ryan, Evan, and Tyler.
+He attends Westover Church and enjoys golfing, coaching, and mentoring.